RedMadRobot/DAO/README.md

 ## When not recommended to use

 - If you have big and complex database schema.
 Many entities, many relationships.
-- If you want to use many features of database.
-Realm Mobile Platform, for instance is not compatible with this implementation.
+- If you want to use specific features of database.
+Realm Mobile Platform, for instance is not compatible with DAO implementation.
 - If you have thousands of objects (> 10-20K).
 Performance can be the issue.

 ## Requirements